 Smith-Cameron has had a long and illustrious acting career, appearing in her first film way back in 1979 at the age of 22, before making her Broadway debut in 1982 and quickly becoming an award-winning mainstay of the New York theater scene.
 Still, few roles have ever fit Smith-Cameron quite so perfectly as the one which her husband, Kenneth Lonergan, created her for in Margaret.
-Theirs appears to be a true marriage of artists, both onscreen and off, fueled primarily by what she described to us as a “supportive curiousness” about each other’s work and a genuine respect for what the other does—as well as the ability, when necessary, to shut all of that out and attend to the domestic duties of daily living.
+Theirs appears to be a true marriage of artists, both onscreen and off, fueled primarily by what she described as a “supportive curiousness” about each other’s work and a genuine respect for what the other does—as well as the ability, when necessary, to shut all of that out and attend to the domestic duties of daily living.

 She first met Lonergan in 1996, after he had seen her onstage at a Manhattan Theater Club performance of Craig Lucas’ one-act play, Blue Window, and began asking around to see if she might be interested in doing a workshop of one of his own plays.
 The two eventually married in 2000 and have been together ever since.
 She appeared in a small role in his first film, You Can Count on Me, before stepping into a much more prominent role in Margaret a few years later, playing the mother of the film’s teenage protagonist, Lisa (Anna Paquin).
 It was a role, Smith-Cameron told us, that was one of the very best she’s ever had; she felt quite connected to the character of Joan, and felt she had a good deal in common with her—perhaps not surprising, when you consider she thinks the part was “maybe unconsciously written for me.”

-Since her remarkable turn in Margaret a decade ago, Smith-Cameron has stayed busy doing television—she’s currently starring in the final season of Ray McKinnon’s brilliant show, Rectify—as well as theater, where’s she starred in, among other things, Lonergan’s 2009 play, The Starry Messenger, alongside Lonergan’s best friend, Matthew Broderick.
+Since her remarkable turn in Margaret a decade ago, J. Smith-Cameron has stayed busy doing television—she’s currently starring in the final season of Ray McKinnon’s brilliant show, Rectify—as well as theater, where’s she starred in, among other things, Lonergan’s 2009 play, The Starry Messenger, alongside Lonergan’s best friend, Matthew Broderick.
 She’s also busy raising a teenager of her own these days (the couple has a 14 year old daughter together) and finding out firsthand just how eerily accurate her husband’s portrayal of the mother/daughter dynamic in Margaret actually was.
 She spoke to us late last month about the film.

 BW/DR: When did you first become aware of Margaret as a project?